zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

   path: /assets/posts/github-actions/gh_actions.png
 ---

-# :round_pushpin: Whats the point of Github Actions?
+# :round_pushpin: What's the point of Github Actions?

+Software projects are complex beasts with a multitude of moving pieces that can affect each other in surprising ways.
+If you're reading this then chances are, you've been part of such projects where you have to build and improve software while ensuring you don't break anything in the process.
+Testing and Code Standards are the main antidote at your disposal.
+As such these two tools should be considered integral parts of the software development lifecycle.

-The first thing that pops up when you google the term `Continuous Integration` is the following definition:
+The first thing that pops up when you search for the term 'Continuous Integration' is the following definition:
-`Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.` A big part of CI is automated quality control before allowing the code increment to be merged into the productive code base.
+'Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.'
+A big part of CI is automated quality control before allowing the new code to be merged into the productive codebase.
 This quality control can get arbitrarily complex, layered and even convoluted.
 As such it is important to grow your quality control framework at the same pace as your product increases in scale and complexity.